lilpacy/gemini-paper-summarizer/README.md

 1. A Japanese translation of the abstract
 2. A Japanese summary of the entire paper
 3. A JSON structure of the paper's chapters and sections
-4. Individual summaries for each main section
+4. Individual summaries (not translations) for each main section
+5. Summaries of 1-4 above combined into a single file

-The output files will be named based on the input PDF filename with a numerical suffix (e.g., `paper-1.md`, `paper-2.md`, etc.).
+The output files will be named based on the input PDF filename.
+1-4 will be named with a continuous number (e.g., `paper-1.md`, `paper-2.md`, etc.).
+The combined file will be named `paper.md`.

+Note: If the process is interrupted (e.g. by Ctrl+C or by a 429 rate limit error, etc.), the process can be re-run smoothly, because any existing output files will be skipped.

 ### Output Format